twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

     - and the structure isn't easily alleviated
     - and we had a pretty good patter from before with `_layout` JSX + statuses
     - https://reactrouter.com/en/main/guides/data-libs

+- Next day
+- Deciding to keep pushing on messages, otherwise it's an incomplete experience
+- Also realized there's prob AJAX Django messages support out there
+- Sadly, all seems out of date =(
+- TODO: Create one-off gist for messages endpoint